sunck1/Medical_AI/README.md

 math
 matplotlib

+The Archive.zip contains data of digits recognition.
+Don't forget to change the direction.

 A part of my codes came from one of my project.
 So, some packages were probabaly not utilitized.
 After install these packages, the Jupyter files can run.